monome/docs/norns/control-clock.md

 ## keyboard

-An attached USB keyboard can be used to enter text anywhere across the norns system (eg. WIFI passwords, PSET filenames, TAPE names, etc).
+An attached USB keyboard can be used to enter text anywhere across the norns system (eg. WiFi passwords, PSET filenames, TAPE names, etc).
 You can manage the keyboard layout via `SYSTEM > DEVICES > KEYBOARD LAYOUT`, where you'll find [27 country codes](https://github.com/monome/norns/blob/197dbdbee5aa999e3dcf5718a11b62b2a57d1369/lua/core/keyboard.lua#L12-L38).

 A number of hotkeys are also available.
 To access the system menus: